 I am looking into this career path for my future.
 I would like to know a little bit more from an MRI tech perspective that's actually in the career filed.
-I am also wondering where to start? or whats good MRI school. career magneticresonanceimagingtech science technologist technicians biology
+I am also wondering where to start? or whats good MRI school. career tech healthcare medical MagneticResonanceImagingTech science technologist technicians MRI

 I was impressed by how specific the career path you define for yourself is.